Right Arrow

 Poisoning, respiratory failure, death

-Let’s look at each injury challenge and the practical ways video intelligence makes a difference.
+Let’s look at each injury-related hurdle and the practical ways video intelligence makes a difference.

 Hot surfaces, chemical lines, and pressurized systems are everywhere.
-Traditional spot checks and signage can’t catch every lapse or near-miss.
+Traditional spot checks and signage can’t catch every lapse.

 Tech Solution:

 AI-powered video systems, like Spot AI, monitor hot zones 24/7.
 They detect workers entering restricted areas without proper PPE and provide evidence for root cause analysis.
-Real-time alerts let supervisors intervene before an incident escalates.
+Timely notifications let supervisors intervene before an event escalates.

 Bypassing machine guards or skipping LOTO steps happens fast—and the consequences are permanent.